• COM4: Concrete & concrete

 • TG4.4 - Restoration of heritage in exposed concrete

 Since existing exposed concrete structures are in direct contact with the environment, they are prone to experience degradation faster, and since appearance is a main key-issue, maintenance of this type of structures needs to be properly addressed.
 In addition, many of these structures have a unique cultural (historical, architectural, technical, other) value, being therefore classified as heritage.
-For this reason, the repair techniques adopted for current concrete structures may not be adequate in some situations and restoration methods should be adopted instead.
+For this reason, the repair techniques adopted for current concrete structures may not be adequate in some situations and restoration methods must be adopted instead.

 Eduardo JulioConvener